xiph/flac/man/flac.md

 Before going into the full command-line description, a few other things help to sort it out:
 1.	flac encodes by default, so you must use -d to decode
-2. the options -0 .. -8 (or \--fast and \--best) that control the
+2. Encoding options -0 .. -8 (or \--fast and \--best) that control the
-   compression level actually are just synonyms for different groups of specific encoding options (described later) and you can get the same effect by using the same options.
-When specific options are specified they take priority over the compression level no matter the order
+	compression level actually are just synonyms for different groups of specific encoding options (described later).
-3. flac behaves similarly to gzip in the way it handles input and output files
+3. The order in which options are specified is generally not important except when they contradict each other, then the latter takes precedence except that compression presets are overridden by any option given before or after.
+For example, -0M, -M0, -M2 and -2M are all the same as -1, and -l 12 -6 the same as -7.
-4. the order in which options are specified is generally not important
+4.	flac behaves similarly to gzip in the way it handles input and output files

-Skip to the examples below for examples of some common tasks.
+Skip to the EXAMPLES section below for examples of some typical tasks.

 flac will be invoked one of four ways, depending on whether you are encoding, decoding, testing, or analyzing.
 Encoding is the default